timm/fun/docs/nb.md

 -  The good news is that this means that Naive Bayes classifiers are very memory effecient.
-All you need is the memory for the column statistics
-(and
-updates
-the
-column stats, there is no need to hang on to the row).
+All you need is the memory for the column statistics (since once you  update the column stats, there is no need to hang on to the row).
 - On the other hand, the bad news is that Naive Bayes classifiers never considers dependancies between the columns.
+This means, in theory anyway, that Naive Bayes' probability calculations could be erroneous.

-Strange to say, in practice, this Naive Baues assumption rarely matters.
+Strange to say, in practice, the naive assumption of Naive Bayes rarely matters.
 Here are some performance results of Naive Bayes versus other learners (where those other learners reflect on attribute dependancy).
 Observe that Naive Bayes does pretty well: